sheilsarda/SDE_Interview_Prep/ROS2.0_Chess/README.md

 If Stockfish seems to make an illegal move, it is likely that you have a bug in your model of the game state.

 A solution in Python is possible in under 250 lines.
 This is not a limit.

+## Log
+ - As it stands, this program has 2 channels: Stockfish (publisher) and player (listener); both are created per the ROS2 tutorial
+ - Does not build well on AWS free tier (t2 micro) due to hardware constraints